Josh Bowden

-He has previously played for Hull F.C. in the Super League, and spent time on loan Hull at the York City Knights and Doncaster in the Kingstone Press Championship.
+He has previously played for Hull F.C. in the Super League, and spent time on loan Hull at the York City Knights and Doncaster in the Championship.

 Background

-Bowden was born in Beverley, East Riding of Yorkshire, England.
+Bowden was born in Beverley, Humberside, England.

 Playing career

 Hull FC

 He played in the 2016 Challenge Cup Final victory over the Warrington Wolves at Wembley Stadium.

 He played in the 2017 Challenge Cup Final victory over the Wigan Warriors at Wembley Stadium.

 Bowden played 18 games for Hull F.C. in the 2020 Super League season including the club's semi-final defeat against Wigan as they almost reached the grand final.

 Wakefield Trinity

-Josh signed for Wakefield Trinity part way through the 2022 season on a 2 year deal.
-Josh has stated he wants to help the famous little Yorkshire club to climb the Betfred SuperLeague and become a fierce competitive side.
+Bowden signed for Wakefield Trinity part way through the 2022 season on a two-year deal.
+Bowden has stated he wants to help the famous little Yorkshire club to climb the Betfred Super League and become a fierce competitive side.